An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Avalon Advanced Materials Inc. is focused on critical minerals including rare earths, lithium, tantalum, cesium, cobalt, nickel, tin.
 Avalon has adopted a strategy of using project partners to develop low CapEx, high value projects which can be put into small scale production quickly and cost effectively.

 They own the lower Basal zone at the Nechalacho Rare Earth Elements Property in Thor Lake, Northwest Territories, Canada.
-On the upper zones (T-Zone and Tardiff Zone) they have a 3% NSR as it was sold to Cheetah Resources.
+On the upper zones (T-Zone and Tardiff Zone), it has a 3% NSR as it was sold to Cheetah Resources.

 Current market cap is C$20m.